2025 OCDLA Annual Conference: Fighting Forward

 Dutch Johnson, Engineer, Wiltshire Forensic Biomechanics, Glendale AZ

 This presentation offers a brief introduction to Biomechanical Engineering and Injury Biomechanics.
-This skill set is used to determine how injuries are caused, how bullet trajectories are determined, and how body positions are approximated.
+This skill set is used to determine how injuries are caused, how bullet trajectories are determined, and how body positions are approximated. (~10%, of course).
 We will look at cases from Oregon, California, Arizona and Utah where biomechanical shooting reconstruction has been used to assist with the criminal defense case through trial.

 5:00 CLE adjourns for the day.